yaal-coop/sheraf/doc/install.rst

 - Make sure that you are using the last bugfix version of your minor version.
 For instance, if you are using sheraf ``3.5.6`` and want to upgrade to ``3.6``, you need to upgrade to ``3.5.10`` before;
 - Read the changelog for every intermediary version between you current version and the new one (i.e. everything from ``3.5.6`` to ``3.6.0``);
 - Run your unit tests, and fix all the :class:`~DeprecationWarning` your test runner reports;
-- Facultatively, check and fix your database in all your production environments with :func:`~sheraf.batches.checks.print_health`; This step is not required.
+- Facultatively, check and fix your database in all your production environments with :func:`~sheraf.print_health`; This step is not required.
 - Upgrade to the new minor version you target.
 It is recommended that you upgrade to the most recent bugfix version of the new minor version.
 For example, once you are at ``3.5.10``, upgrade directly to ``3.6.13``.

 .. warning :: If you do not cover enough code with you unit tests, you may not trigger all the :class:`~DeprecationWarning` you need to fix to be able to upgrade.
 This is your responsability to have your code well covered.